Codeception/Codeception/tests/README.md

 ### Demo Application

-When module require a web server with demo application running.
-You can find this app in `tests/data/app`.
-To execute tests for **PhpBrowser**, **WebDriver** you need to start a web server in this dir:
+When a module requires a web server with the demo application running, you can find this app in `tests/data/app`.
+To execute tests for **PhpBrowser** or **WebDriver** you need to start a web server for this dir:

 ```
 php -S 127.0.0.1:8000 -t tests/data/app